yingw787/tinydevcrm-mvp/PRODUCT_DISCOVERY.md

     likely the biggest reason I successfully onboarded and converted to the application in the first place, and conversely failed to convert to other platforms.

+    This is important to TinyDevCRM as various client-side grammars may need to map to one or more relational tables, and TinyDevCRM should at least not impede development of these grammars.

 Cons: